sipeed/sipeed_wiki/docs/soft/maixpy/en/others/maixpy_faq.md

 1. Update firmware, using the latest MaixPy firmware with v3/v4 supported.
 The update way has been tole before.
 2. Check the location you store the model whether matches your read location.
 For example, if you store the model on sd card, but you read your flash address 0x300000, this error will occour.
-3. If you use module named with .smodel, you should redownload it with your own machine-key from maixhub.
+3. If you use model named with `.smodel`, you need redownload this model with your own machine-key from maixhub.

 ## No any response when run boot.py in MaixPy IDE